-HON 499 should NOT be assigned a letter grade until AFTER the thesis defense has taken place and the final thesis is submitted along with the advisor's submission of Thesis Form 7.
-After the advisor has submitted Thesis Form 7, a grade should be given for HON 499 (A, B, C, D, F).
+HON 499 should NOT be assigned a letter grade until AFTER the thesis defense has taken place and the final thesis is submitted along with the advisor's signature on Thesis Form 6.
+After the advisor has signed Thesis Form 6, a grade for HON 499 should be given (A, B, C, D, F).
 Please note that students cannot graduate without a grade for HON 499.